ith8/notebook/Algorithms-A-Functional-Programming-Approach/ch5/chapter-notes.md

 module Queue (Queue, enqueue, dequeue, front, emptyQueue, queueEmpty) where

 enqueue :: a -> Queue a -> Queue a
-dequeue :: a -> Queue a -> Queue a
-front :: Queue a -> a
+dequeue :: PQueue a -> Queue a front :: Queue a -> a
 emptyQueue :: Queue a
-queEmpty :: Queue a -> Bool
+queueEmpty :: Queue a -> Bool
 ```

 Queue implementation with single list: enqueue would take O(n) to insert item at the end of the list.